vishalkc9565/security/xss.md

   * ACAO is not sent in response by most of server when origin is not given in request so check with origin request header to get if CORS header are there in response
   * `ACAC` is false by default
 - Developer gold
-  - Specifiying this static header call `Vary:Origin` if dynamic header are used
+  - Specifiying this static header call `Vary:Origin` if dynamic header are used as if not given then
   - Even w3 sites do not have this header. haha
   - cache poisioning: client side
 - `HttpOnly` flag is responisble for sharing cookies across all subdomain of a domain. if set: cannot read document.cookie